Fannie Mae Introduces Expanded Housing Choice Initiative to Increase Access to Affordable Housing

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in the areas affected by severe storms, straight-line winds, flooding, landslides and mudslides from October 29 – November 1, 2021.
+FEMA has issued a Major Disaster Declaration for the state of Washington to supplement state, tribal, and local recovery efforts in the areas affected by severe winter storms, straight-line winds, flooding, landslides, and mudslides from January 1-15, 2022.
 The following counties have been approved for assistance:

 Public Assistance: